Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 nav_title: Overview
 ---

-The Header Cert Authentication plugin authenticates API calls using client certificates received in HTTP headers, rather than through traditional TLS termination.
+The Header Cert Authentication plugin authenticates API calls by using client certificates provided in HTTP headers, instead of relying on traditional TLS termination.
-This is necessary in scenarios where TLS traffic is not terminated at {{site.base_gateway}}, but rather at an external CDN or load balancer, and the client certificate is preserved in an HTTP header for further validation.
+This approach is particularly useful in scenarios where TLS traffic is terminated outside of {{site.base_gateway}} such as at an external CDN or load balancer and the client certificate is passed along in an HTTP header for subsequent validation.

 ## How it works